-Passively managed funds (including index funds) aim to replicate the overall performance of a benchmark (for example the ASX 200 index) less fees.
-They achieve this by buying the index, or each individual stock that forms part of the index.
-For example, an ASX 200 index fund may seek to own all 200 shares in the index with the same proportionate weighting as the index.
+Passively managed funds (including index funds) aim to replicate the overall performance of a benchmark (for example the ASX 200 Index) less fees.
+They usually achieve this by buying each individual stock that forms part of the index.
+For example, an ASX 200 Index fund may seek to own all 200 shares in the index with the same proportionate weighting as the index.
 The managers of these funds typically charge a much lower fee than for an actively managed fund.
-Proponents of this type of fund believe that there is little chance of an active investment strategy outperforming the market over the long term, and investors would therefore be best to find the fund with the lowest fees
+Proponents of this type of fund believe that there is little chance of an active investment strategy outperforming the market over the long term, and investors would therefore be best to own the fund with the lowest fees.